Enumeration and Identification of Unique 3D Spatial Topologies of Interconnected Engineering Systems Using Spatial Graphs: INTRODUCTION

 \subsection{Objectives and Contributions}

-Complex engineering systems such as autonomous aerial vehicles~\cite{Moguel2017}, electric power trains~\cite{Bayrak2016, Yu2018}, aero-jet engines~\cite{Kyprianidis2017AnAT}, or vehicle thermal management and cooling systems~\cite{Park2010, Peddada2019a} have different kinds of components connected together either through wires, ducts, or pipes entangles with one another in a tightly packed three-dimensional volume.
-Design alternatives with distinct spatial topologies may exist, with different values of metrics such as efficiency, spatial packaging density, maintenance costs, and design complexity.
-Current practice for exploring different system spatial topologies relies largely upon human expertise, design rules, modification of existing designs, and manual adjustments.
-This approach precludes use of spatial topologies for practical application to typical complex systems, and suggests that automated methods are needed to apply spatial topologies for typical systems design.
-In addition, the realization of optimal functionality or performance is not guaranteed with current practice due to incomplete design space coverage.
-Therefore, the main objective of this paper is to develop an automated and systematic enumeration framework to both represent 3D engineering systems using spatial graph diagrams (SGDs) and efficiently generate distinct spatial topologies (STs) for a given system architecture using a rigorous mathematical approach.
-Advantages of using a spatial graph representation are: 1) simplicity, while capturing necessary system elements and features, 2) easy to visualize, 3) flexibility to add additional geometric features, 4) distinct topologies can be detected using polynomial invariants, 5) scalable or even decomposable into a set of smaller graphs, 6) supports automated 3D model generation, and 7) features such as node locations, edge diameters, edge trajectory shape functions, port locations, crossing information, etc.,~can be parameterized for performing numerical optimization.
-For example, items 6 and 7 can be very useful for using different 3D models as initial start points for multi-physics packing and routing optimization.\\
+Complex engineering systems such as autonomous aerial vehicles~\cite{Moguel2017}, electric power trains~\cite{Bayrak2016, Yu2018}, aero-jet engines~\cite{Kyprianidis2017AnAT}, or vehicle thermal management and cooling systems~\cite{Park2010, Peddada2019a} have different kinds of components connected together either through wires, ducts, or pipes entangled with one another in a tightly packed three-dimensional volume.
+Engineering design alternatives with distinct spatial topologies may exist, with different values of metrics such as efficiency, spatial packaging density, maintenance costs, and design complexity.
+Current practice for exploring different system spatial topologies relies largely upon human expertise, design rules, creating new designs derived from existing ones (resulting in incremental design advancements), and manual adjustments (limiting complexity of designable systems).